We use Optimal Work tools for mentoring and personal growth

 Together with Alex, Fabio joined the lab as a Summer Research Fellow and also traveled to the U of Notre Dame in 2019.
 His project consisted in the design and fabrication of a "double compressor" device, in which D. melanogaster embryos are contained in micro channels with flexible walls.
 Pneumatic actuation exerts controlled pressure on the specimens while molecular events (e.g. calcium release) are imaged using confocal microscopy.
 Fabio graduated in December of 2019 with a degree in Biology and together with Alex he is now enrolled in a doctoral program in podiatry in the midwest.

 Nick is a junior in the Biology program and is interested in attending Medical School after Fisher.
 He is part of the Bacteria Remote Sensing Project, working in collaboration with Dr. Herman in our department.
 His main task is to determine species identities in our library of more that 1000 bacterial isolates.
-He will be spending the Spring of 2020 studying abroad in Costa Rica.
+He spent the Spring of 2020 studying abroad in Costa Rica.
+Nick also did an enormous amount of work processing the data and finding relationships between species and locations.
+He is the main drive behind getting ready a manuscript for submission.
+Nick is now a medical student in North Carolina.

 Mike graduated in 2019.
 His project consisted in 3D printing hydrogel scaffolds for the formation of human cartilage in vitro.
 He used a bioprinting platform composed of a commercial (and affordable) 3D printer and a syringe pump to produce hydrogel structures housing human chondrocytes.